Congratulations on buying and trying Jolly Gel - you will be so glad you did!

 Note:- It does not matter if the cube has dehydrated and shrunk - it will re-hydrate with no loss of performance.

-Run the filter for 24 hours.
+Run the filter for 24 hours, continuously if possible.

 Backwash and rinse the filter, then return to your normal filtration timings.